 Silence in calls with customer service is quite normal.
-Sometimes people on either side need time to respond, the agent needs a minute to find an answer, or maybe the customer needs to step away from their phone for a moment.
+Sometimes people on either side need time to respond or the agent needs a minute to find an answer.
+Maybe the customer needs to step away from their phone for a moment.
 Silence can be unremarkable, but it can also be a sign of an issue.
-Too much silence in calls can be quite costly to companies – both in terms of time spent on calls and in the quality of customer service.
-Therefore silence needs more attention than it has been getting in the past.
+Too much silence in calls can be quite costly to companies.
+Both in terms of time spent on calls and in the quality of customer service.
+Therefore this topic needs more attention than it has been getting in the past.

-In this post, we will introduce how Feelingstreams’ AI solution can help measure silence, identify the causes behind it and learn from it – all for a more efficient and customer-friendly outcome.
+In this post, we will introduce how Feelingstreams’ AI solution can help measure silence, identify the causes and learn from it.
+All for a more efficient and customer-friendly outcome.

 Silence is not getting the attention it deserves

-Companies do not usually measure silence in their phone calls, as they do not have the means for it and they may not understand the need for it either.
-When call quality managers listen to customer service agents’ phone calls, they will notice when there is a longer period of silence and they may address this when reviewing the calls with the agents.
+Companies do not usually measure silence in their phone calls.
+They do not have the means for it and they may not understand the need for it either.
+When quality managers listen to customer service agents’ phone calls, they will notice when there is a longer period of silence and they may address this when reviewing the calls with the agents.
 Silence may get some attention when there is room for improvement in those particular calls.
-That does not mean that it is given enough conscious thought in general.
+But definitely not enough conscious thought in general.

 When agents are looking for information or a solution for a customer’s issue during a call, they may be so focused on the search for the answer that they do not notice the prolonged silence in the call.
-Such silence can be uncomfortable for the customer, even if they do think that it has happened for a reason.
+Such quiet time can be uncomfortable for the customer.
 The ability to actively work on a solution while keeping up a conversation with a customer is not something that comes naturally to a lot of customer service agents.

-Calls mean cost for companies and so does silence
+Calls mean cost for companies and so does quiet time in the calls

 Too much silence can be costly to both the customer service agents and the business itself.
-Each minute spent on the call means cost for the company and customer service agents are expected to be as efficient as they can be within that time.
+Each minute spent on the call means cost for the company.
+We expect customer service agents to be as efficient as they can be within that time.
 Silence could take up 20-30% of phone calls without the agent or the company even realizing it.
-How to know then, if there is too much silence in the calls?
-When should action be taken?
+How to know then, if there is too much quiet time in the calls?
+When to act?

-Measuring and analyzing silence in calls can give companies an understanding of how their processes are working, how the calls are structured, and how their agents are managing the customer interactions.
-If the agent can provide correct answers and information to customers without noticeable conversation breaks and silences, that is a clear sign of confidence.
+Measuring and analyzing silence in calls can give companies an understanding of how their processes are working.
+It also shows how the calls are structured, and how their agents are managing the customer interactions.
+If the agent can provide correct answers and information to customers without noticeable conversation breaks, that is a clear sign of confidence.
 Lack of that may mean that agent training is required.

 There are a lot of different calls that vary from information queries to lengthy technical troubleshooting.
-The call length and amount of silence in them are dependent on the topic as well.
-Today, there are not a lot of companies that would be able to get data about silence in customers’ calls, not to mention proper analysis and action based on such data.
+The call length and share of quiet time in them are dependent on the topic as well.
+Today, there are not a lot of companies that would be able to get data about silence in customers’ calls.
+Proper analysis and action based on such data are even rarer.

 Measuring silence with Feelingstream

-Feelingstream has taken their AI solution to a whole new level with new functionality to measure the share of silence in phone calls.
-The silence can be measured in percentages and/or seconds, and the silence share data can be combined with topics, sentiment, and other data points.
+Feelingstream has taken its AI solution to a whole new level with new functionality to measure the share of silence in phone calls.
+It can be measured in percentages and/or seconds.
+The silence share data can be combined with topics, sentiment, and other data points.

-For example, you could check how much silence there is in the calls of a particular team or how big of a percentage does silence make up in your technical troubleshooting calls.
-If silence share goes up in a certain type of calls all of a sudden, that may be a sign of an emerging issue.
+For example, you could check how much silence there is in the calls of a particular team or how big of a percentage do you have in your technical troubleshooting calls.
+If the share goes up for a certain type of call all of a sudden, that may be a sign of an emerging issue.

 It is normal that people stop to think during phone calls.
 As a good rule of thumb, the silence in calls should be at around 20% or less.

-- The phone calls with the least amount of silence occur when the customer is interested in buying something – around 14%
+- The phone calls with the least amount of quiet time occur when the customer is interested in buying something – around 14%

 - Invoices, debt management, and service failure topics have around 16-20% of silence

-Reimagining call structure and helping agents avoid silence through training
+Reimagining call structure and helping agents avoid excessive quiet time through training

-There are quite a few ways to make calls more efficient, for example, agents can be trained to:
+There are quite a few ways to make calls more efficient.
+For example, you can train agents to:

 - Use scripting for taking the lead in the calls